MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-privacy.md

 ---
-title: Microsoft Defender ATP for Android - Privacy information
+title: Microsoft Defender for Endpoint on Android - Privacy information
-description: Privacy controls, how to configure policy settings that impact privacy and information about the diagnostic data collected in Microsoft Defender ATP for Android.
+description: Privacy controls, how to configure policy settings that impact privacy and information about the diagnostic data collected in Microsoft Defender for Endpoint on Android.
 keywords: microsoft, defender, atp, android, privacy, diagnostic search.product: eADQiWindows 10XVcnh search.appverid: met150